ODA Fee Guide, Dental Costs Explained

 Cost of Incision & Drainage

-Abscess Drainage, also called Incision and Drainage, costs $131 to 287 depending on if the abscess is localized to soft tissues only or if it extends deep into the bone.
+The cost of Abscess Drainage, also called Incision and Drainage, is $135.
 The codes relevant to abscess drainage in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Surgical Incision and Drainage and/or Exploration, Intraoral Soft Tissue